-The Steering Committee is responsible for the prioritization of FLC-related work, creating and approving the requirements for the technical solution and decision making for non-technical reasons.
+The Steering Committee is responsible for the prioritization work to develop extensions to the OPC UA framework for Field eXchange (OPC UA FX), creating and approving the requirements for the technical solution and decision making for non-technical reasons.

 The technical work is executed in different technical working groups that are open to all OPC Foundation members.

 - See OPCF FLC Webinar July 2022 recordings here

 - Download OPCF FLC Webinar July-2022 slides here

 - Download OPCF FLC Initiative Flyer here

 - Download OPCF FLC Initiative Technical Paper here

 - Download OPC UA Safety Technical Paper here